ray-sjsu/cs-157a-group-d1-fall-2025/ai_log.md

 However — the VIEW functions themselves can share a common pattern, even if the SQL differs...

 ## SQL parser
-Java does not natively support SQL parsing.
-We wanted to parse a `.sql` file for use in formatted output and troubleshooting.
-Since this is a SQL class and not a Java class, the SQL parser function was sufficient for most of our needs with some modifications in handling multi-line comments.
+Java does not natively support SQL parsing, and we did not want to use an external library.
+We wanted to translate/parse a `.sql` file for use in formatted output and troubleshooting.
+Since this is a SQL class and not a Java class, the SQL parser function was sufficient for our needs with some modifications in handling multi-line comments.

+What we adopted is the SQL parser function, alongside some Utility functions.
+We made a few changes to the initial SQL parser function by also handling DELIMITERS.

 ### Example Prompt:
 > Create SQL parser